 It’s easy to sign up and anyone can enter a contest, potentially earning $100 – $300 if your name is selected.

 Plus it allows you to be creative on your own time.
 Each contest last about a week or two, so you have some time to think about your names.

 Naming Force Review Cons:

 A month later, I never won.
 Not one contest.
-I feel I had some awesome names but they must not have struck a cord with the company reviewing them and that’s what matters.
+I feel I had some awesome names but they must not have struck a chord with the reviewers and that’s what matters.
 So in total, I did 5 contests at an average of 20 min each.
 I spent 1 hour and 40 min for nothing.
 It was slightly exhausting because I put a lot of thought into each name and none of them won.

 I do not recommend this site as a way to earn money.
-My Naming Force Review uncovered there just isn’t a consistent return for your time.
+My Naming Force Review revealed that it’s just not a consistent return for your time.
 You could easily continue to submit names for a year and still never win.

-On the other hand, if you’re a Start Up, this is a great opportunity to get some awesome name ideas.
-This is a marketplace of creative people with a history of naming companies and they’re willing to do the research to find creative names with available domains and trademark free brand names.
+On the other hand, if you’re a start-pp, this is a great opportunity to get some awesome name ideas.
+This is a marketplace full of creative people with a history of naming companies.
+They’re willing to do the research to find creative names with available domains and trademark free brand names.
 You will pay $100 and get an average of 600 name submissions.
 You’re essentially paying around $0.17 per name within a 1-2 week turn around.
-You are the winner in this deal.
+The companies getting the names are the real winners in this deal.

 Have you tried this, did you win?
 I would love to hear from someone who won because it’s a cool idea but sadistically frustrating to creative people who lose.

 Did you like the content?
 Join our mailing list to receive the latest tricks Andrew and Adam use to make/save/invest money!